-- 7. Following the closure of College campuses due to the Coronavirus pandemic, meetings of the Corporation Board and Committee meetings were held virtually.
-An additional task and finish Committee was established to oversee the College's response to the pandemic and the preparations for the reopening of the College campuses.
-This Committee held its last meeting in September 2020. - 8.
-The Clerk to the Corporation maintains a register of financial and personal interests of the Governors.
-The register is available for inspection at the above address. - 9.
+- 7. The Clerk to the Corporation maintains a register of financial and personal interests of the Governors.
+The register is available for inspection at the above address. - 8.
 All Governors are able to take independent professional advice in furtherance of their duties at the College's expense and have access to the Clerk to the Corporation, who is responsible to the Board for ensuring compliance with all applicable procedures and regulations.
-The appointment, evaluation and dismissal of the Clerk are matters for the Corporation as a whole. - 10.
+The appointment, evaluation and dismissal of the Clerk are matters for the Corporation as a whole. - 9.
 Formal agendas, papers and reports are supplied to Governors in a timely manner, prior to Board meetings.
-Briefings are also provided on an ad-hoc-basis. - 11.
+Briefings are also provided on an ad-hoc-basis. - 10.
 The Corporation has a strong and independent non-executive element and no individual or group dominates its decision making process.
-The Corporation considers that each of its non-executive Members is independent of management and free from any business or other relationship which could materially interfere with the exercise of their independent judgement. - 12.
+The Corporation considers that each of its non-executive Members is independent of management and free from any business or other relationship which could materially interfere with the exercise of their independent judgement. - 11.
 There is a clear division of responsibility in that the roles of the Chairman and Accounting Officer are separate.